Divi/vagrant-bootstrap/README.md

 PHP parameters :
 - `PHP_TIMEZONE` : the PHP timezone (default: "UTC").
 Check possible values here : http://php.net/manual/en/timezones.php

+Application parameters :
+- `APPLICATION_NAME` : your application name, please see the "Step 2".

 ## Other stuff

 Do not forget to run the command `vagrant reload` with `--no-provision` option to disable provisioning.